iamaray/epf_with_stgnn/README.md

 # epf_with_stgnn

-A spatio-temporal graph neural network (STGNN) for multivariate time series forecasting (MTF) applied specifically to the task of real-time market electricity price forecasting (RTM-EPF).
+A spatio-temporal graph neural network (STGNN) for multivariate time series forecasting (MSTF) applied specifically to the task of real-time market electricity price forecasting (RTM-EPF).

 # Model Architecture